 “Psychiatrist Madhukar Trivedi has shown that three or more sessions per week of aerobic exercise or resistance training, for 45 to 60 minutes per session, can help treat even chronic depression.
 Effects tend to be noticed after about four weeks (which incidentally is how long neurogenesis takes), and training should be continued for 10-12 weeks for the greatest anti-depressant effect.”Gingell, S. (2018, March 22).
 How your mental health reaps the benefits of exercise.
 Psychology Today.
 Retrieved November 8, 2021, from https://www.psychologytoday.com/us/blog/what-works-and-why/201803/how-your-mental-health-reaps-the-benefits-exercise.

 Our M3 Coaches are here to help you implement the right types of exercise that you will be able to implement into your lifestyle so you can see long-lasting results.
 There is no quick fix, especially when it comes to mental health.

 The important thing, however, is that you start now.
-Even if you don’t feel like you struggle with mental health illness, the benefits of utilizing exercise to prevent the onset of dementia, Alzheimer’s, and other mental illnesses as you age should be reason enough to start sooner rather than later.
+Even if you don’t feel like you struggle with mental hygiene illness, the benefits of utilizing exercise to prevent the onset of dementia, Alzheimer’s, and other mental illnesses as you age should be reason enough to start sooner rather than later.

 At Mind Muscle Memory (M3), we focus on treating the whole person.
 Whether you come to see us get assistance losing weight, improving your diet, or for general health we make mental health a priority.
-If you are interested in learning more about how exercise can impact your mental health and how you can get started seeing results quickly, contact one of our coaches today.
+If you are interested in learning more about how exercise can impact your mental balance and how you can get started seeing results quickly, contact one of our coaches today.